RestyaPlatform/board/README.md

 * `restyaboard_with_empty_data.sql` - Database generation script
 * `server/php/R/config.inc.php` - Database and other configurations
 * `media` - Need write permission for php; can be `chmod 655` or `755` or `777` depending upon server configuration
-* `grunt build` - Generates restyaboard.zip, deployable code
+* `grunt build:env` - Generates restyaboard.zip, deployable code (env - dev or live)

 ------------